¡ Bienvenidos !

 † There's now a dolphinarium on Cayo Guillermo.
 It's located near the marina, just after crossing the 320-meter bridge that connect the southern tip of Cayo Guillermo with Cayo Coco.

-† New hotel under construction near the Melia Cayo Coco, the Pullman Cayo Coco, it will be administered by the French group Accor, scheduled to open late 2015.
+† The Pullman Cayo Coco, near the Melia Cayo Coco, will be administered by the French group Accor, scheduled to open in December 2015.

-† New hotel under construction in the area of Playa Pilar on Cayo Guillermo, the Iberostar Playa Pilar, it will be administered by the Spanish hotel chain Iberostar, scheduled to open late 2015.
+† The Iberostar Playa Pilar will be administered by the Spanish hotel chain Iberostar, scheduled to open in December 2015.

 † The Punta Rasa I & II project -a small beach located East of hotel Sol Cayo Guillermo- include two hotels of 500 rooms each, forecasted to open by summer 2016.

-† There's a project to build two commercial pueblos (villages) in the area of Playa Flamenco and Playa Pilar.
-These pueblos will offer extra off-resort options, such as: restaurants, bars, boutiques, bowling and other services.
+† There's a project to build a commercial center (pueblo) in Playa Pilar.
+This pueblo will offer extra off-resort options, such as: restaurants, bars, boutiques, bowling and other services.

 Two other virgin islands of the Jardines del Rey archipelago are currently under touristic development, they are: Cayo Paredon (aka Cayo Paredon Grande) located East of Cayo Coco and 30 minutes from the Cayo Coco airport, in the neighboring province of Camaguey; and Cayo Cruz located further East.
 New roads and bridges are currently being built to connect Cayo Cruz to Cayo Coco.

 † The long-term development plan of the « Jardines del Rey » tourist pole is to eventually offer 32,000 rooms.